hdShang/arxiv-daily/docs/cs-CV/2025-12-11/papers/251210369v1-breaking-the-vicious-cycle-coherent-3d-gaussian-splatting-from-spars.md

 ---
 layout: default
-title: Breaking the Vicious Cycle: Coherent 3D Gaussian Splatting from Sparse and Motion-Blurred Views
+title: "Breaking the Vicious Cycle: Coherent 3D Gaussian Splatting from Sparse and Motion-Blurred Views"
 ---

 # Breaking the Vicious Cycle: Coherent 3D Gaussian Splatting from Sparse and Motion-Blurred Views